ajitkoti/papertrail/content/post/mica-paper-notes.md

 example, Masstree, and as a result ends up at a rather different point in the design space.
 The target environment is pretty similar: MICA is designed to take advantage of multi-core CPUs, and all keys and values are stored in memory.
-Storage is limited to a single node - there's no replication or partitioning (although those could probably be added without changing much of MICA as presented here).
+Storage is limited to a single node - there's no replication or partitioning by distribution (although those could probably be added without changing much of MICA as presented here).
 The data stored are string `(key, value)` pairs.
 But beyond those initial similarities, there are some important differences:

 **No range queries**: MICA supports `get(key)`, `put(key, value)` and `delete(key)` operations, but does not support `getRange(low_key, high_key)`.
 This is a critical difference: if you don't have to